cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 npm install --save-dev mocha mochawesome mochawesome-merge mochawesome-report-generator
 ```

-We need to configure the reporter in `cypress.json` to skip HTML report generation and save each individual JSON file in `cypress/results` folder.
+We need to configure the reporter in `cypress.json` to skip the HTML report generation and save each individual JSON file in the `cypress/results` folder.

 ```json
 {